-ASSOC PROF YU SHI MING, HEAD, DEPT OF REAL ESTATE, NUS MR TOH ENG SHYAN, DEPUTY DIRECTOR, GREEN MARK DEPT, BCA MR BENJAMIN HUANG XINYANG, SENIOR DEVELOPMENT OFFICER, BCA

-30 SEPTEMBER 2011

-GM-GFA Incentive Scheme

-The GM GFA Incentive Scheme will apply to all new private developments, redevelopments and reconstruction developments1 submitted on or after the effective date.
+ASSOC PROF YU SHI MING, HEAD, DEPT OF REAL ESTATE, NUS MR TOH ENG SHYAN, DEPUTY DIRECTOR, GREEN MARK DEPT, BCA MR BENJAMIN HUANG XINYANG, SENIOR DEVELOPMENT OFFICER, BCA 30 SEPTEMBER 2011 GM-GFA Incentive Scheme The GM GFA Incentive Scheme will apply to all new private developments, redevelopments and reconstruction developments1 submitted on or after the effective date.
 Developments which have obtained planning approval but have not commenced construction of the superstructure works on site may also be considered for the scheme.
+1 Reconstruction developments include major additions and alterations to existing building and major retrofitting to existing buildings as deemed suitable for the GM GFA Incentive Scheme by BCA.
 Types of development that are eligible for this scheme are: